 How can you get Untamed for your older cat?

 Switching to Untamed is easy, quick, and hassle-free.
-All you have to do to start your Untamed trial is:
+We enable hassle-free online cat food ordering—all you have to do to start your Untamed trial is:

 - Give us some information about your kitty

 Once your trial pack is delivered, your cat can begin munching on our products.
 We will make sure you never run out of them by sending you regular monthly supplies in good time.

 Stick with our monthly cat food subscription plan and you will start noticing the difference Untamed makes in no time:

 The Untamed effect